irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

     up workers is created no requests will be unprocessed because `listen` is asynchronous.

+    Open question: this method requires *server module* just for check of it's exports and does not use it after it.
+Is this require intended and serves some purpose other then exports check or not?

     ### function createApp(appModule)

     * merges in EventEmitter's prototype to app's module exports, thus making